Strawberry Frosted Donuts

 See these donuts here?

 I bake my donuts in a donut pan rather than frying.
-I’d rather not (1) splatter my entire kitchen with burning hot oil and (2) have a dozen leftover fried donuts laying around my kitchen!
+I’d rather not (1) splatter my entire kitchen with burning hot oil and (2) have a dozen leftover fried donuts laying around my kitchen.
 The donut pan was $8 from Target and probably the best $8 investment I’ve ever made.
 My Baked Banana Bread Donuts with Dark Chocolate Glaze are a personal favorite.
-They taste absolutely sinful, but the donuts themselves are actually sugar free!

 Do you have a donut pan?
 I suggest buying one and start having fun!
 If you don’t have one and don’t plan to buy one, you may certainly make these donuts into muffins.